 We know: Getting a prospect’s contact information is an enormous boon for your business.
 But forcing that information up-front is one of the biggest obstacles to customer conversion (the second-biggest obstacle, according to Baymard).
 So ask yourself: Is collecting that data more important than closing the sale?

-Indeed, depending on whom you’re asking, you risk losing anywhere from 25.7% to 41.9% of your total customers by forcing them to sign in before checkout even begins.
+Indeed, depending on whom you’re asking, you risk losing up to 41.9% of your total customers by forcing them to sign in before checkout even begins.
 The clothing retailer Asos saw 50% more conversions when they stopped making new users create accounts on their checkout page.
 And this is just one example among many.

 Again, you might discover through A/B testing (as Wiggle possibly did) that forcing account creation is the most practical move for your company.
 But keep in mind that forcing a new prospect to register before they buy means asking them to make a psychological commitment that many of them will not be prepared—or willing—to make.